ploneintranet/ploneintranet/docs/development/patterns.rst

 .. admonition:: Description

-    This document provides a quick tutorial on how to create a new Patternslib pattern.
+    This section provides a quick tutorial on how to create a new Patternslib pattern.
 We create a new pattern called pat-colorchanger, which will change the text-color of an element after waiting for 3 seconds.